 The phenomenal thread may be a lot more frayed and piecemeal than we tend to assume.
-This is likely why hardly any of us can remember experiences from before the age of 3; our brains change so dramatically during childhood that the succeeding structures are simply incapable of hosting activation patterns even remotely similar to those tokened by our early childhood experiences.
-Personality traits too are instantiated in mutable neural structure and subject, therefore, to the same gradual change.
-Imagine the ship of Theseus, but where each part is replaced by a non-identical part such the ship eventually looks nothing like its former self.
+This is likely why hardly any of us can remember experiences from before the age of 3; our brains change so dramatically during childhood that the succeeding structures are simply incapable of hosting activation patterns even remotely similar to those tokened by our earliest experiences.
+Personality traits too are instantiated in mutable neural structures and subject, therefore, to the same gradual change.
+Imagine the ship of Theseus, but where each part is replaced by a non-identical part such that the ship eventually looks nothing like its former self.

-So our reasons for treating distinguishable present and future selves as one and the same self appear on closer scrutiny to be rather ad hoc.
-In general, anytime a claim is made that two or more discriminable objects are “essentially the same,” there is always a tacit “for the purpose of interest” clause hiding in the background.
-When any defender of a knavish or otherwise egoistic conception of practical rationality makes this sort of claim, he is obligated to make his purpose explicit.
-If that purpose is merely the defense of an egoistic conception of practical rationality, then he is arguing in a circle.
+So, our reasons for treating distinguishable present and future selves as one and the same self appear on closer scrutiny to be rather ad hoc.
+In general, anytime a claim is made that two or more discriminable objects are “essentially the same,” there is always a tacit “for the purpose of interest” clause hiding somewhere in the background.
+When any defender of a knavish or otherwise egoistic conception of practical rationality makes this sort of claim, he is obligated to make said purpose explicit.
+If the purpose turns out to merely be the defense of an egoistic conception of practical rationality, then he is arguing in a circle.
 If it is some other purpose, then he must demonstrate its importance and relevance.
 It will not do to have the proper beneficiaries of something as central to human life as practical rationality determined by nothing more than expedient convention.

 This is all getting rather abstract.
 Let’s see if we can’t clarify our intuitions with another thought experiment: